As stated in Stellar Motions

 Measuring Radial Velocities

-The radial velocity of a star is measured by the Doppler Effect that its motion produces in its spectrum, and unlike the tangential velocity or proper motion, which may take decades or millennia to measure, is more or less instantly determined by measuring the wavelengths of absorption lines in its spectrum..
-This can be accomplished regardless of the star's distance from the Sun, providing that it is bright enough to observe its spectrum, in the first place.
-The only way that the star's distance affects the measurement is that the further away it is, the fainter it appears, and the longer it takes to collect enough light to observe its spectrum.
+The radial velocity of a star is measured by the Doppler Effect its motion produces in its spectrum, and unlike the tangential velocity or proper motion, which may take decades or millennia to measure, is more or less instantly determined by measuring the wavelengths of absorption lines in its spectrum.
+This can be accomplished regardless of the star's distance from the Sun, providing that it is bright enough to observe its spectrum in the first place.
+The only way that the star's distance affects the measurement is that the further away it is the fainter it appears, and the longer it takes to collect enough light to observe its spectrum.
+For the small radial velocities observed for stars in our own Galaxy the percentage change in the wavelengths emitted by the star, compared to their normal wavelengths, is the same as the star's radial velocity as a percentage of the speed of light.
+For instance, if the wavelengths are 1/10th of 1 percent less than normal, the star is moving toward us (or we are moving toward it) at 1/10th of 1 percent of the speed of light, or about 100 km/sec (which is actually a fairly high value); if the same percentage change were observed, but at a wavelength longer than normal, the star would be moving away from us at that speed.

 Background Physics: The Doppler Effect

-(Discussion of the Doppler Effect, and how it can be used to measure radial velocities.)
+(Discussion of the Doppler Effect, and how it can be used to measure radial velocities; merely hinted at above.)

 (Discussion of correcting for the Earth's orbital motion)